-It’s end of month and if you are anything like the sales people and managers we just started working with, today you are either sighing in relief that you made quota- even if it was at the last day, or wincing in anticipation of the explanation you are going to have to give on why you missed quota.
+It’s end of month and if you are anything like the sales people and managers I just started working with, today you are either sighing in relief that you made quota- even if it was at the last day- or wincing in anticipation of the explanation you are going to have to give on why you missed quota.

 It’s like in school when you would have to cram for a test the night before, everyone is blurry eyed, probably sick from stress, and can’t wait to just get it over with.
 The same reasons students end up cramming for tests are the same ones that happen to sales people at end of month.

-Here are the symptoms we are seeing with our team clients and what we shared with them this week.
+Here are the symptoms I am seeing with my clients and what I shared with them this week.

 To understand what to ask, who to ask it of, and how to ask it, make sure you understand what value is to them.
 Read here how the communication “pie chart” can change and how to relate to every level of an organization.

-The Sales Dance.
-If the majority of your emails and calls are “just following up to see where the decision is” or “checking in to see if you got the go-ahead” and prospects are either not responding or putting you off, you are doing the sales dance.
+If the majority of your emails and calls are, “just following up to see where the decision is,” or “checking in to see if you got the go-ahead,” and prospects are either not responding or putting you off, you are doing the sales dance.
 You know, the one where you check your email every 5 minutes hoping they’ve responded, or when they ask a question and you jump to answer with lots of very correct technical information.

 This happens when you haven’t uncovered each individual’s compelling reason to change the status quo, haven’t establish the cost of consequences if it is not changed, nor come to an agreed timeline of when they need to see results by to avoid the cost of consequences.
 (Make sure you read “The Art and Science of Layered Questions”.)